 Now here is an interesting question: Since the list ascends in spiritual excellence, why were devas/gods at the bottom of the list?
 Because there is no substitute for contact with living, breathing human beings that are examples of the ideals we should pursue.
 More importantly, it is easy to fantasize and believe we are in contact with high spiritual beings when it is all a projection of our minds.
-Even worse, we can be duped by the entities known as “tramp souls” or “astral trash” that are always ready to show up and claim to be everyone from our grandfather, to Abraham Lincoln, to Krishna, Buddha, or Jesus.
+Even worse, we can be duped by the entities known as tramp souls or astral trash that are always ready to show up and claim to be everyone from our grandfather, to Abraham Lincoln, to Krishna, Buddha, or Jesus.
 It is important to have as teacher an honest human being that will be truthful to us regarding whether or not we are practicing correctly and progressing as a consequence.
 The ego may not like it, but the spirit will be liberated.
-That is why Vyasa, the greatest sage of India, sent his son Sukhadeva to King Janaka of Mithila for spiritual instruction rather than teaching him himself.
+That is why Vyasa, the greatest sage of India, sent his son Sukadeva to King Janaka of Mithila for spiritual instruction, rather than teaching him himself.
 This was necessary so the father and son egos could not intrude themselves and prevent absolute honesty from prevailing.

-Krishna now presents us with four disciplines that are necessary for physical tapasya: purity (shaucha), rectitude (arjavam), celibacy (brahmacharya), and non-violence (ahimsa).
+Krishna has presented us with four disciplines that are necessary for physical tapasya: purity (shaucha), rectitude (arjavam), celibacy (brahmacharya), and non-violence (ahimsa).
 Here is how A Brief Sanskrit Glossary defines them:

 Arjavam: Straightforwardness; honesty; rectitude (from the verb root rinj: “to make straight.”